NCBI-Hackathons/chervil/README.md

 ## How to use CHERVIL

-0. Add the backend_scripts directory to your path

 1. Create blast database with HERV elements

 Users will need to create a fasta file containing the nucleotide sequence of each HERV element.
 The `makeblastdb.sh` command creates a blast database.